getsentry/probot-release/README.md

 ```

 We highly recommend to use VSCode and install the recommended extensions.
 They
-will configure your IDe to match the coding style, invoke auto formatters every
+will configure your IDE to match the coding style, invoke auto formatters every
-time you save and run the test suite in the background for you.
-In this case,
+time you save and run tests in the background for you.
+No need to run the
-you don't have to run the test watchers manually.
+watchers manually.

 ### Testing